csabapalfi/container-camp-ldn-2015/README.md

 Replication controller makes sure expected state is maintained per label

 Google Container Engine: hosted kubernetes, no need to worry about master HA

+# LXD - The container lighter visor
+## Canonical

+wrapper on top of LXC, simple REST API, command line tool run full OS/system in container not app containers their idea is to run CoreOs or your host with the docker engine in an LXD container
+coming: safe live migration, lxd on snappy